 What’s Coming Up This Week: The Islanders begins 2023 with a four-game road trip out to the Northwest.
 Tonight, they are in Seattle to play a Kraken team that has real playoff aspirations.
 It will not be a simple game.
 On Tuesday, they will go to Vancouver.
 This may be the Islanders’ best chance at a win given that the Canucks have a losing record at home and are in some kind of disarray.
 The Isles’ trip will end with a brutal back-to-back in Alberta; first against Edmonton and second against Calgary.
 Both opponents are in similar spots with the Islanders in that they are competing for playoff spots and without a lot of confidence they can get them.
 Both teams will need the points in those games.
 It can make for good hockey, but the Isles need to continue to get results to avoid falling further behind the pack in the Metropolitan.
 Going into this week with some heat helps.
 However, these trips can go awry real fast.
 Be careful, Isles.

 New York Rangers

-That was the eighteenth Weekly Metropolitan Division Snapshot of the 2022-23 season.
-What do you expect to happen in this light week of games coming up?
-Will Carolina be able to maintain control over first place for another snapshot?
-How much longer will the Devils stay ahead of the Rangers?
-Can the Islanders get the help they need to stay in the wild card picture?
-Or will the Capitals, Penguins, and others start shutting them out?
-How many games will Columbus spoil in this week coming up?
+That was the twelfth Weekly Metropolitan Division Snapshot of the 2022-23 season.
+What do you expect to happen in this week coming up?
+Will Carolina keep on winning games?
+How will the Devils and Capitals fare in holding onto their playoff spots?
+Who breaks out between Pittsburgh and the two New York teams?
+Will Philly keep being halfway decent at times?
+Can Columbus not get any worse in 2023?
 Please leave your answers and other thoughts about the eight teams in the week that was and the week ahead in the comments.
 Thank you for reading.